siddharthshah3030/CollegeGenius/README.md

 ### New Features!

   - added college map of NITRR
-  - compare CPI with others in class
+  - compare CPI with others in the class
-  - Shedule updated
+  - Schedule updated
-  - Search anything with the hep of Google Custom Search
+  - Search anything with the help of Google Custom Search

 You can also:
-  - ask enqueries to heads
+  - ask inquiries to heads
- - check whole database at database panel
+ - check the whole database at database panel
  - add important academic events(notified via SMS)

 ### Problem:
-In this era of digitalisation, our college is not utilising Technology to its fullest. we are not having a common education platform for all our educational resources
+In this era of digitalization, our college is not utilizing Technology to its fullest. we are not having a common education platform for all our educational resources

   > We faced this problem of arranging notes,
   > asking others for previous year papers
   > wasted our’s and their’s time while
   > still being confused.
-  > This will save time of both students and faculty
+  > This will save the time of both students and faculty
   > Doubts and CPI tools will prove useful,
   > everything will be available to everyone
   > helping each and every student